-Best Buy’s net income fell 90 percent in the second quarter, and has a new CEO.
+Best Buy’s net income is down, and got a new CEO who is determined to cut expenses.
 The old CEO resigned his position and left the board in the wake of the discounter’s financial problems.
 Then, he engineered a plan to buy Best Buy, but to no avail.

-You might recall earlier year Best Buy tried to lower its expenses by $800 million by 2015 in closing 50 of its superstores and by laying off 400 employees.
+You might recall in 2012 Best Buy tried to lower its expenses by $800 million by 2015 in closing 50 of its superstores and by laying off 400 employees.
 Instead, it will focus on 100 new smaller stores to sell mobile products.

 “In order to help make technology work for every one of our customers and transform our business as the consumer electronics industry continues to evolve, we are taking major actions to improve our operating performance,” said Brian J. Dunn, CEO of Best Buy, in announcing the cutbacks before he resigned.